jenikaisenhart/Code-Refactor/README.md

 ## Optimizations

 Some optimizations I made were some symantic HTML/CSS changes to make it easier to read in the HTML and style sheet.
 This way search engines would find my page easier by code refactroing.
-This way the web page looks the same and the code seems cleaner.
+This is how the web page looks the same and the code seems cleaner.

 ## Lessons Learned